-Doctoral Degrees - Graduation Requirements
+Doctoral Degree Graduation Requirements

 - The doctoral comprehensive examination has been passed;

-- Graduate Studies has approved the Application for Candidacy;
+- Graduate Studies has approved the Application for Candidacy; and

-- Language/skill requirement (if appropriate) is satisfied; and
+- Language/skill requirement (if appropriate) is satisfied.

-- The student must defend his/her dissertation.
+- Students must defend their dissertation.
 An Announcement of Examination form must be submitted two weeks prior to the dissertation defense date.
-The dissertation must be submitted no later than 90 days after passing the dissertation defense, or the term graduation deadline, whichever comes first.
+After passing the dissertation defense, doctoral students must electronically submit their dissertations within ninety (90) days or by the term graduation deadline, whichever comes first.

 *NOTE: Deadlines that fall on a weekend or holiday are automatically moved to the end of the next business day.